Self-referential Paradoxum In Knowledge Representation

 They always have a concealed twist (internal dynamics).
 You need to leave our 3D rational domain to capture their meaning though.
 I’ve studied these shapes for a long time now and use them in my work.
 Break the figures or logic apart and notice how you can tuck the parts into a cloud shape (ambiguity) and make the systems work.

-This entry was posted on August 29, 2014 by heurist.
+This entry was posted on Aug 29, 2014 by Heurist.
 It was filed under Holors, Knowledge, Knowledge Representation, Language, Learning, Linguistics, Logic, Mathematics, Mathesis Universalis, Metaphysics, Philosophy, Physics, Science, Semantics, Understanding, Wisdom and was tagged with FractalLogic, insight, knowledge, learning, Logic, Metalogic, understanding, wisdom.